-Social Security Disability Insurance and VA Individual Unemployability
+Social Security Disability Insurance (SSDI) and VA Individual Unemployability (TDIU)

 SSDI stands for Social Security Disability Insurance.
 SSDI is a federal insurance program that replaces the income a worker loses because of a significant disability.
 The SSDI system is funded through workers’ payroll taxes.
 In return for contributing, those workers are “insured” by the U.S. government if they become severely disabled.
 The SSDI system is managed by the Social Security Administration (SSA).